Arts critics were once seen as the ‘canaries in the mineshaft’ — now newspapers and magazines are closing down the mines.

 But cheery blandness is what we get.
 Why have just a solo theater critic at the Boston Globe?
 Could it be that centralizing opinion in a single source deadens the possibility of lively debate the most efficiently?
 When it comes to cultivating the monological, the Boston Globe is following the lead of NPR stations such as WBUR and WGBH, whose arts criticism is similarly docile; the reviewers at these influential outlets agree with each other about stage productions with astonshing equanimity.
 It is a pathetic echo chamber; there’s no passionate disagreement — as in sports or political coverage — to suggest that there’s something more is at stake than generating blurbs for theater box office, the donor class, and grant applications.

 Where does this support for critical puerility come from?
 The top.
 And not only at The Boston Globe.
 I was recently part of a discussion, sponsored by Boston University’s Daily Free Press, about arts coverage.
 Ty Burr, the thoughtful film critic for The Boston Globe, and Amy Gorel, the digital editor of The ARTery at WBUR, were on the panel as well.
 Gorel is pleasant young woman and is no doubt a good editor, but her background is in International Relations and Journalism.
-I got the impression she could be put in charge of covering other topics at the station and not care all the much that the arts were in her rear view mirror.
+I got the impression she could be put in charge of covering other topics at the station and not care all that much when the arts were in her rear view mirror.
 Unlike The Boston Globe, WBUR does not have an economic excuse for skimping on hiring experienced and committed arts editors or from backing away from creating an innovative platform for a diversity of reviewing voices.
 The Barr Foundation has handed the NPR station a one million dollar grant for revving up its cultural coverage.
 Listeners and readers can decide for themselves if the dollars have been well spent on substantial coverage, rather than advertising.
 (Don’t expect Boston’s complacent media watchdogs to scrutinize the inevitable conflicts of interest in the arrangement.)
 I will only insist here that it is evident that the Barr lucre didn’t go to hefting up theater criticism — or arts criticism in general.

 The public response to the demolition of freelance theater reviews in The Boston Globe has been muted, to say the least.
 One reason is that the demolition of freelancers hasn’t been reported on anywhere; neither WGBH or WBUR has had all that much to say about the traumatic cutbacks.
 Is anyone surprised?
 These mainstream media outlets play the identical game of minimizing arts criticism.
 Theater companies are grousing privately, but they are reluctant to speak up with any fervor.
 Some are fatalistic, figuring that there is nothing to be done, no way to influence the newspaper.
 Others are fearful, suspecting that The Boston Globe (with an assist from its allies at WBUR and WGBH) will punish uppity stage troupes (no coverage for rabble-rousers!) who dare to question — out loud — the choice to do away with freelance stage critics.
 Of course, some companies, despite their respecting the value of critics, are only too happy to have reviewers banished — features and interviews tell the kind of stories that sells tickets.
 But, in the long run, this strategy will not contribute to the health of Boston theater.
 In fact, it will be detrimental.